stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 False
 ```

-If the second argument where evaluated, this computation would most
+If the second argument were evaluated, this computation would most
-certainly blow up your computer's memory, or at least take very long
+certainly blow up your computer's memory, or at least take a very long
-to run to completion.
+time to run to completion.
 However, in this case, the result `False` is
 printed immediately.
 If you look at the type of `(&&)`, you'll see
 the following: